 It’s also offers up a good variety of places to eat, many of which specialise in seafood of course.
 The takeaway fish and chips is a popular option, just watch out for hungry gulls…

-2. Visit the amusement park and beach boardwalk
+2. Amusement park and Beach boardwalk

 Back on dry land and just next to the wharf is another classic attraction, the Santa Cruz Beach Boardwalk.
 This is California’s oldest amusement park and is free to enter, with payment on a per ride basis.